 Based on RTCA report, French Civil Aviation Authority (DGAC) in coordination with ANFR have defined provisional precautionary measures relating to the geographical location of some 5G antennas in the vicinity of airports with IFR procedures in mainland France to mitigate the risk interference from 5G systems into Radio altimeter system.
 These measures can be summarized as follows:

-Operators must implement only downward tilt;
+Operators must implement only downward tilt; (Following a complaint and legal threats from an operator, this constraint has been lifted during 2021 following a high-level political decision but his constraint remains valid in the “zone de précaution ”.)

 Operators have to take measures to avoid grating lobes as far as practicable;

-Special protection zones are applied to all IFR aerodromes and to some helicopter platforms.
+Special protection zones are applied to all IFR aerodromes equipped with ILS CAT III facilities (during the same decision as for the antenna tilt,, it was decided to limit these restrictions to airfields equipped with ILS CAT III.
+These decisions were made out of concern for the loss of all means of mitigation).and to some helicopter platforms.
 The methodology used for the calculation of the dimensions of special protection zones is provided in Appendix A to this document.

-Measures 1) and 3) are verified by Civil aviation authority (DGAC) on the basis of the information provided by mobile operators and in close cooperation with National Frequency Agency (ANFR).
+Measure 3) are verified by Civil aviation authority (DGAC) on the basis of the information provided by mobile operators and in close cooperation with National Frequency Agency (ANFR).
 Moreover, French DGAC has also published a Safety info leaflet in addition to the mitigation measures implemented around all IFR aerodromes.

 The Special protection zones around all IFR aerodromes, as illustrated hereafter, are defined as follows: